Originally Published Dec. 20, 2020.

 Start Practicing Gratitude Today

-Lord knows it isn’t easy, but whether you’re working to lead a Fortune 500 company, keep your small business afloat or be a rock for the people in your life, practicing gratitude and counting your blessings can help you find the peace and appreciation you need to survive and thrive this year and beyond.
+Lord knows it isn’t easy, but whether you’re working to lead a Fortune 500 company, keep your small business afloat, or be a rock for the people in your life, practicing gratitude and counting your blessings can help you find the peace and appreciation you need to survive and thrive today and everyday beyond.